 Speech Therapy Masters Degree Program Information

-Students take speech disorder courses, audiology courses and clinical courses.
-Typical coursework might include organic chemistry, genetics, neuroanatomy and neurophysiology.
-Other course topics include the following:
+Students enrolled in a speech therapy graduate program take speech disorder courses, audiology courses, and clinical courses, in addition to broader studies in organic chemistry, genetics, neuroanatomy, and neurophysiology.
+Additional course topics include the following:

 - Language disorders in children